djhemath/hemath.dev/content/blog/i-finally-understood-integral-calculus.md

 date: '2025-01-03T18:05:00.000Z'
 draft: false
 type: blog
-excerpt: I’ve always struggled with math, but I’ve decided to revisit Calculus to truly understand Machine Learning.
-It wasn’t easy—had to watch the basics twice and still felt lost.
+excerpt: I've always struggled with math, but I've decided to revisit Calculus to truly understand Machine Learning.
+It wasn't easy—had to watch the basics twice and still felt lost.
 But after a chat with ChatGPT, it finally made sense!
 Excited to share my perspective on it soon.
 ---

 Hello makkals,